Eventyret/thai-tanic/README.md

 ### Running Deployed app

+If you want to automate most and don't want to run the ionic server you can run the provided docker image i created

-1. Please run `docker build thaitanic:latest .`
+1. Please run `docker build -t thaitanic:latest .`
    PS: You can rename `thaitanic` to anything you want
 2. Once completed you can run this by executing `docker run -d --rm -p 80:80 thaitanic:latest`
    PS: If you renamed it please replace `thaitanic` with anything you want it to be